dalibo/pitrery/install.md

   `PGDATA/restored_config_files` if they were outside PGDATA at the time of the backup.

+* Create a script which can be used to optionally restore any replication slots that were active (or inactive) at the time of the base backup.

 * Optionally, create a script to update the catalog when paths to tablespaces have changed, for PostgreSQL <= 9.1.

 The restore will only work if the target destination directory (PGDATA in the configuration file of pitrery) and the directories used by tablespaces exist or can be created, are writable and empty.
 It is important to prepare those directories before running the restore.
-As of version 1.8, it is possible to overwrite contents of target directories with the `-R` option.
+It is possible to overwrite contents of target directories with the `-R` option.

 When specifiying a target date, it will be used in the `$PGDATA/recovery.conf` file as value for the `recovery_target_time`